joejenett/bulltown/_posts/2025-12-10-a-note-from-joe-jenett-aka-bulltown.md

 In a recent blog post at bulltown.neo, I linked to a <em>page.i.like</em> on a site which, unknown to me at the time, also contained other toxic content aimed at the trans community.
 </p>
 <p>
-I’m ashamed to admit that I should have done a better job of vetting the site.
+I have to admit I should have done a better job of vetting the site.
 After it was brought to my attention in the Neocities community, I read some of the content in question.
-As someone who has supported trans rights for decades, I was offended too!
+As a supporter of trans rights for decades, I was offended too!
 </p>
 <p>
 For what it’s worth, I fully understand the anger expressed.
 I’m sorry!